LeeSteg/privatebebo/Community.md

 To help designers build the best UX experiences across the gaming industry, we’ve created this site in partnership between [two industry veterans](https://leesteg.github.io/privatebebo/Authors) from Electronic Arts and Microsoft.

 We do not have all the answers, nor do we have time to cover all areas of Game UX.
-We all benefit as a community and are stronger together than a single voice.

 If you are interested in suggesting content to be covered, or would like to contribute to our site, we welcome your comments and content.